microsoft/vscode-autopep8/README.md

 Note:

--   This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the `python` language (i.e., python >= 3.8).
+-   This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language (i.e., Python >= 3.8).
--   The bundled `autopep8` is only used if there is no installed version of `autopep8` found in the selected `python` environment.
+-   The bundled `autopep8` is only used if there is no installed version of `autopep8` found in the selected Python environment.
 -   Minimum supported version of `autopep8` is `1.7.0`.
 -   This extension is experimental.
 The plan is that it will eventually replace the `autopep8` formatting functionality of [the Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 ## Usage

-Once installed in Visual Studio Code, "autopep8" will be available as a formatter for python files.
+Once installed in Visual Studio Code, "autopep8" will be available as a formatter for Python files.
 Please select "autopep8" (extension id:`ms-python.autopep8`) as the default formatter.
-You can do this either by using the context menu (right click on a open python file in the editor) and select "Format Document With...", or you can add the following to your settings:
+You can do this either by using the context menu (right click on a open Python file in the editor) and select "Format Document With...", or you can add the following to your settings:

 ```json
   "[python]": {